Florida State 38, Syracuse 20

 The Orange (2-4, 0-2) suffered their fourth straight defeat while playing their first game without quarterback Terrel Hunt, who will miss at least a month with a leg fracture.
 Syracuse used two freshmen under center, as AJ Long and Austin Wilson combined to throw for 256 yards and two scores - both from Long to Steve Ishmael - in addition to three interceptions.

-Florida State took the opening kickoff and drove 70 yards down the field, scoring on Pender’s 12-yard touchdown less than four minutes into the contest.
+Florida State took the opening kickoff and drove 70 yards, scoring on Pender’s 12-yard touchdown less than four minutes into the contest.
 Roberto Aguayo added a short goal late in the first quarter and Winston found Pender from 4 yards out to make it 17-3 early in the second.

 Winston pushed the lead to 24-6 when he and Nick O‘Leary hooked up for a 21-yard score with 4:38 remaining before intermission.
 Florida State added a touchdown early in the third and another early in the fourth, providing more than enough cushion to withstand two second-half TD passes from Long to Ishmael.